 Zowie EC2-A - Review

-For years, Zowie esports mice have dominated the professional CS:GO scene with a variety of gaming peripherals.
-At the top, the Zowie EC2-A has made a name for itself as the most used CS:GO gaming mouse, with roughly 25% of pros using it.
+For years, Zowie esports mice have dominated the professional CS:GO scene with a variety of gaming peripherals, being lauded mostly for their mice and their super comfortable and amazing to use shapes.
+At the very top, the Zowie EC2-A has made a name for itself as the most used CS:GO gaming mouse, being the top choice of CS:GO professionals for quite some time now.

 There is no better choice for our first gaming mouse review on ProSettings.net.
 Read our full Zowie EC2-A review to find out why.